IvicaDuspara/DS4Driver/tools/README.md

 If you wish to see a complete file check config.txt

+Additionally you can define default(idle) color which lightbar displays when connected with:

+default: #6-digits
 ### How to use config_converter.py

 Since "linux/input-event-codes.h" defines a number for each key on keyboard,